xantoz/mpv/DOCS/interface-changes.rst

 ::

  --- mpv 0.30.0 ---
+    - make `--drm-mode` accept `help` as a parameter giving a listing of modes and then terminating.
+This removes the need for the (undocumented) kludge where you passed a negative or out of range option so you could get a listing of modes in the error printout.
     - add `--drm-atomic` to allow explicitly turning atomic modesetting off even when it is available.
     - rename `--drm-osd-plane-id` to `--drm-draw-plane`, `--drm-video-plane-id` to